 President Trump promised to increase economic growth to 4 percent.
 That's faster than is healthy.
 Growth at that pace leads to an overconfident irrational exuberance.
 That creates a boom that leads to a damaging bust.
-Find out what causes these changes in the business cycle are supply, demand, capital availability, and the market’s perception of the economic future.
+The factors that cause these changes in the business cycle are supply, demand, capital availability, and the market’s perception of the economic future.

-Inflation will be 1.9 percent in 2018, 2.0 percent in 2019, and 2.1 percent in 2020.
+Inflation will be 2.0 percent in 2018 and 2.1 percent in 2019 and 2020.
 The core inflation rate strips out those volatile gas and food prices.
 The Fed prefers to use that rate when setting monetary policy.
-The core inflation rate will be 1.9 percent in 2018, 2.1 percent in 2019 and 2020.
-(It's unusual that the core rate is that similar to the regular inflation rate.)
-Fortunately, the core rate is close to the Fed's 2.0 percent target inflation rate.
+The core inflation rate will be 2.0 percent in 2018, and 2.1 percent in 2019 and 2020.
+It's unusual that the core rate is that similar to the regular inflation rate.
+Fortunately, the core rate is close to the Fed's 2 percent target inflation rate.
 That gives the Fed room to raise rates to a more normal level.
-Here's more on the U.S. Inflation Rate History and Forecast.

 The Fed began reducing its $4 trillion in Treasurys in October 2017.
-It initially said it would do so only after the fed funds rate has normalized to 2.0 percent.
+It initially said it would do so only after the fed funds rate has normalized to 2 percent.
 But the FOMC decided it would be better to normalize its balance sheet now.
 The Fed acquired these securities during quantitative easing, which ended in 2014.
 Since the Fed is no longer replacing the securities it owns, it will create more supply in the Treasurys market.
-That helping to raise the yield on the 10-year Treasury note.
-That drives up long-term interest rates, such as fixed-rate mortgages and corporate bonds.
+That’s helping to raise the yield on the 10-year Treasury note.
+This will drive up long-term interest rates, such as those on fixed-rate mortgages and corporate bonds.

 Oil and Gas Prices

-The U.S. Energy Information Administration provides an outlook from 2018-2050.
+The U.S. Energy Information Administration provides an outlook from 2018 to 2050.
 It predicts crude oil prices will average $73/barrel in the second half of 2018 and $69/barrel in 2019.
 That's for Brent global.
-West Texas Crude will average around $4/barrel less.
+West Texas Crude will average around $6/barrel less.
 The EIA warned that there is still some volatility in the price.
-It reported that commodities traders believe prices could range between $48/b and $68/b for March 2018 delivery.
+It reported that commodities traders believe WTI prices could range between $56/b and $87/b for October 2018 delivery.

 Since oil contracts are priced in dollars, a strong dollar depresses oil prices.
-Oil companies are laying off workers, and some may default on their debt.
+Oil companies are laying off workers.
+Some may default on their debt.
 High yield bond funds haven't done well as a result.

 The oil market is still responding to the impact of U.S. shale oil production.
 That reduced oil prices 25 percent in 2014 and 2015.
 The good news for the economy is that it also lowered the cost of transportation, food, and raw materials for business.
 That raised profit margins.
 It also gave consumers more disposable income to spend.
 The slight slowdown is because both companies and families are saving instead of spending.

 The EIA's energy outlook through 2050 predicts rising oil prices.
 By 2025, the average Brent oil price will increase to $87.50/b.
-This is a quote in 2017 dollars, which removes the effect of inflation).
-After that, world demand will drive oil prices to the equivalent of $117/b in 2050.
+This is a quote in 2017 dollars, which removes the effect of inflation.
+After that, world demand will drive oil prices to the equivalent of $113.56/b in 2050.
 By then, the cheap sources of oil will have been exhausted, making crude oil production more expensive.

-The BLS assumes that the economy will fully recover from the recession by 2020 and that the labor force will return to full employment or an unemployment rate of 4-5 percent.
-The most significant growth (5.7 million jobs) will occur in healthcare and other forms of social assistance as the American population ages.
+The BLS assumes that the economy will fully recover from the recession by 2020 and that the labor force will return to full employment or an unemployment rate of 4 to 5 percent.
+The most significant growth, forecasted at 5.7 million jobs, will occur in healthcare and other forms of social assistance as the American population ages.

-Other substantial increases will occur in education (1.8 million jobs), retail (1.7 million jobs) and hotel/restaurants (1 million jobs).
-Another area is miscellaneous services (1.6 million jobs).
+Other substantial increases will occur in education, predicted to be 1.8 million jobs; retail, 1.7 million jobs; and hotel/restaurants, 1 million jobs.
+Another area is miscellaneous services at 1.6 million jobs.
 That includes human resources, seasonal and temporary workers, and waste collection.

 As housing recovers, construction will add 1.8 million jobs while other areas of manufacturing will lose jobs due to technology and outsourcing.